WojtekJastrzebowski/BMP-File-MetaData-Loader-Negtive-Image-Creator/README.txt

 Print the loaded data in the console.

-(Familiarize yourself with the structure of the BMP file : https://pl.wikipedia.org/wiki/Windows_Bitmap )
+(Familiarize yourself with the structure of the BMP file : https://wikipedia.org/wiki/Windows_Bitmap )

-For a grade of 5: The program creates a negative image
+For a grade of 1/A: The program creates a negative image

-As a solution, insert a link to your own repository.
+The program works through the following initialization in bash:

+./"Zadanie 5.exe" test.bmp

+Note that the selected file test.bmp must be in the program directory in this case.